PayString/rfcs/src/spec/payid-easy-checkout.md

 The following steps describe how a PayID Easy Checkout Client can query a PayID Discovery Server to obtain a PayID Easy Checkout URL.

 ### Step 1: Assemble PayID Easy Checkout Discovery URL
-The process of assembling a PayID Discovery URL is defined in section 4.1.1 of [PAYID-DISCOVERY][], and is the same as for this protocol.
+The process of assembling a PayID Discovery URL is defined in section 4.1.1 of [PAYID-DISCOVERY][].

 ### Step 2: Query PayID Easy Checkout Discovery URL
-Querying the PayID Discovery URL is defined in section 4.1.2 of [PAYID-DISCOVERY][], and is performed in the same way as this protocol.
+The process of querying the PayID Discovery URL is defined in section 4.1.2 of [PAYID-DISCOVERY][].

 Clients SHOULD implement fallback measures to complete checkout if the PayID Easy Checkout Discovery query fails.

 ### Step 3: Parse PayID Easy Checkout Metadata
-If PayID Easy Checkout is supported, a PayID Discovery server MUST respond with an HTTP status code `200` and a JSON payload containing a JSON Resource Descriptor (JRD) that contains a link conforming to the [JRD section](#payid-easy-checkout-jrds) of this document.
+If PayID Easy Checkout is supported, a PayID Discovery server MUST respond to discovery requests with an HTTP status code of `200` and a JSON payload containing a JRD with an Easy Checkout link relation.

 For example, a PayID Discovery Server might respond to a PayID Discovery query with the following payload: